-In this section, we illustrate the approach to determine the finite and measurable partition $\vO$, which could reach the limit inferior of nonparametric evidence lower bound.
-Rather than fixed on a universal truncation level, in our framework, the dimension of $\vO$ gradually increases to a stable level.
-This partition or truncation is dependent on data fitting and embedded within the optimisation process, which provides another key advantage of integrating the Monte Carlo sampling scheme into the stochastic variational inference framework.
+Finally, we seek to obtain the finite partition $\varOmega$ that could reach the limit inferior in NPELBO.
+Rather than having $\varOmega$ fixed on a universal truncation level, we enable the dimension of $\varOmega$ to gradually adjust to a stable level.
+This partition or truncation is dependent on data-fitting and embedded within the optimization process, providing another key advantage of using a Monte Carlo sampling scheme in the stochastic variational inference framework.